Mellet Tower

 Mellet Tower, locally known as Donjon de Mellet, stands in the center of the village with the same name, in the province of Hainaut in the Wallonia region in Belgium.

-It is sure that no fortification existed here in 1210 as the Duke of Brabant, explicitly forbade the construction of such an edifice here.
-Probably Mellet Tower was built at the end of the 13th century, although the first mention of a keep at Mellet dates back to 1350.
+It is certain that no fortification existed here in 1210, as the Duke of Brabant explicitly forbade the construction of such a structure.
+Mellet Tower was likely built at the end of the 13th century, although the first record of a keep at Mellet dates back to 1350.

-Probably during the 16th century the keep became part of a larger, more comfortable castle.
-The present annexes are the remains of that castle.
+During the 16th century, the keep probably became part of a larger, more comfortable castle.
+The current annexes are remnants of that castle.

-At present the buildings annexed to Mellet Tower serve as a village school.
-The tower itself seems not to have any use.
+Today, the buildings attached to Mellet Tower serve as a village school.
+The tower itself appears to have no current use.
 I am very curious about its interior.

 Gallery